merely-useful/py-rse/index.md

 -   Edit the `.bashrc` file to change default shell variables.
 -   Create aliases for commonly-used commands.

-## Command Line Programs in Python
+## Building Command-Line Tools with Python

 -   Explain the benefits of writing Python programs that can be executed at the command line.